lop-Louis/northbook/docs/mitigate/index.md

 nav:
   - none
 search: false
+list_label: >
+  Where we park the ugly stuff for this pilot: blocks, exceptions, and how we decide what to do about them.
 ---

 Use this page when something is **blocking work** and you want to handle it in the open, not in private chats.